codekirei/personal-site-generator/source/markup/content/posts/welcome-to-jamb.md

 ---
-title: Welcome to Jekyll
+title: Welcome to Jamb
 description: Put your description here.
-slug: /posts/welcome-to-jekyll
+slug: /posts/welcome-to-jamb
-posted: 2015-12-11T12:00-08:00
+posted: 2015-12-08T12:00-08:00
 tags:
 - jekyll
 - web
 ---

-Welcome to Jekyll!
-This post talks about all the features of this blog.
+Welcome to Jamb!
+Jamb is a static-markup-generator I wrote when building this site.
+It is different from most other static-site-generators out there because it is only concerned with markup.
+I prefer using build tools like Gulp or Fly to manage my assets, and Jamb fits very nicely with that workflow.

 --MORE--